nierdz/wordpress-opcache-plugin/flush-opcache/README.txt

 This extension adds a button in your admin area to flush OPcache easily.
 It supports both memory and file caching transparently.
 If this is a multisite installation, it only shows up in network admin dashboard.
-There is a submenu page with all statistics about OPcache.
+There is a submenu page with all statistics about OPcache, it relies on [opcache-status](https://github.com/wp-cloud/opcache-status).
 There is an option to automatically flush OPcache when a WordPress or plugin update occurred.
-The statistics tabs relies on https://github.com/wp-cloud/opcache-status If you want to add a translation in your own language, you can use flush-opcache.pot located in languages folder and send me by email.

 == Installation ==

 As usual...

 == Frequently Asked Questions ==

-= Does I need to have OPcache activated on my server to use this plugin? =

-I think the answer is in the plugin's name ;)

 = Do I need to know something before install this plugin? =